Join Succeed and Unlock £50 Credit Towards Any Immerse Programme

 University of Oxford

 The University of Oxford is one of the world’s most renowned universities.
-Do you know the Times Higher Education (THE) ranked Oxford #1 in the world for 6 consecutive years from 2017-2022?
+Year after year, Times Higher Education ranks it at the top of the list when it comes to the best universities in the world.
 In addition, it supports a diverse community with students from more than 160 territories and countries.

-Why is the University of Oxford one of the best universities in History UK?
-The Complete University Guide 2023 ranks Oxford #1 in the UK for History.
+Why is the University of Oxford one of the best UK universities for a history degree?
+The Complete University Guide 2025 ranks Oxford #2 in the UK for History.
 And the excellence of its teaching shows in the success of its History graduates.

 Where Do Oxford History Graduates Go?